Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Each minute saved is more time to generate leads, close deals, and resolve issues.
 Plus, all the customer data is right there, all the time, with no extra time spent hunting it down.
 This is just one example, but good CRM software is constantly working behind the scenes to eliminate many of the routine tasks, saving minutes during every interaction.

 It also makes automating workflows a very powerful capability.
 The marketing team that just generated a list of thousands of recent subscribers can begin an automated email campaign instantly.

 As contacts enter the sales pipeline, tasks can automatically be assigned to the right rep. When a customer has a problem, they can automatically be routed to the right agent.

-From streamlining customer onboarding processes to closing more deals quickly, CRM software can help small businesses do more with less..
+From streamlining customer onboarding processes to close more deals quickly, CRM software can help small businesses do more with less.

 CRM software gets loaded with information that can help small businesses make decisions about where to focus their energy and resources.

 This goes way beyond simple metrics like conversion rates.
 Say you want to increase the number of customer service interactions that are resolved on the first call.
 CRM software can provide the information necessary for teams to see what tactics are working and pivot accordingly.

 With segmentation features and a rich picture of each relationship, you can really drill down into why some leads are converting and others are not.

 Some of the more robust CRM platforms come with rich analytics features that convert overwhelming amounts of customer data into clear visualizations.
 Many let you customize dashboards to track key metrics, turning your database into actionable insights.

 I started blogging more than 10 years ago.
 Just me and a screen.